joinquit3110/KhaBoom/content/circles/content.md

 > id: constellations
 > goals: rotate

-Astronomers noticed that the constellations visible at a specific time during the night shifted a tiny bit every day – until, after approximately 360 days, they had rotated back to their starting point.
-And this might have been the reason why they divided the circle into 360 degrees.
+Astronomers observed that the constellations visible at a given time of the night shifted every day by a tiny bit each day until, after nearly 360 days, they returned to their initial position; hence, perhaps they chose to divide the circle into 360 degrees.

     figure: .constellations
       .label.md Midnight on day ${day}